canonical/jaas-documentation/how-to/add_controller.rst

     The **cloud region** is the region in which the controller is being bootstrapped.

-    The **DNS name** is the full DNS name that will be given to the controller, often it is wise to make the hostname the same as the controller name within a particular domain.
+    The **DNS name** is the full DNS name that will be given to the controller, often it is wise to make the host name the same as the controller name within a particular domain.

     The **Candid URL** is the URL of the candid server that is providing the centralised identity service for the JAAS system.